Definition of Competition Policy: Government policies to prevent and reduce the abuse of monopoly power.

 Competition and Markets Authority

 UK competition policy is regulation by CMA (Competition and Markets Authority).
-This used to be managed by OFT and Competition Commission.
+This used to be managed by the OFT and Competition Commission.

 The CMA area of influence includes: